 GroFin is a pioneering private development finance institution specialising in the finance and support of small and growing businesses (SGBs).
 Our investments and business support help to generate employment, strengthen value chains, and develop markets to bring about inclusive growth and improved living conditions in the low- and middle-income countries where we operate.

-We have the support of 34 international development finance institutions, development organisations, foundations, large companies and private funders with committed funding of nearly US$ 500 million.
+We have the support of 34 investors and funders with committed funding of US$ 534 million.

 We aim to be the leading financial services institution to entrepreneurs of successful small to medium-sized enterprises – a reputable organisation that everyone wants to be associated with, do business with and refer clients to, due to our best in-sector performance.